 5. Erin Kwiatkowski

 Erin Kwiatkowski adopted a vegan diet 18 years ago, after reading about the horrors of factory farming.
 She has since devoted her life to fighting for farmed animals.
-She works full time with Mercy For Animals as the U.S. vegetarian support specialist, providing guidance and resources to people interested in switching to a vegan diet.
+She works full time with MFA as the global vegetarian support manager, providing guidance and resources to people interested in switching to a vegan diet.

 Prior to working for MFA, Erin was an MFA volunteer and spent her weekends tabling and leafleting.
 When she’s not championing animals, she’s at roller derby skating under the name Braise Seitan.